shiftonelabs/laravel-sqs-fifo-queue/README.md

 For the most part, usage of this queue driver is the same as the built in queue drivers.
 There are, however, a few extra things to consider when working with Amazon's SQS FIFO queues.

-#### Groups
+#### Message Groups

-In addition to being able to have multiple queue names for each connection, an SQS FIFO queue also allows one to have multiple "groups" for each FIFO queue.
-As an example, imagine a change sorter that had four queues setup, one each for quarters, dimes, nickels, and pennies.
-One could then setup groups inside the queues.
-For example, inside the penny queue, there could be a group for pre-1982 pennies and a group for post-1982 pennies.
+In addition to being able to have multiple queue names for each connection, an SQS FIFO queue also allows one to have multiple "message groups" for each FIFO queue.
+These message groups are used to group related jobs together, and jobs are processed in FIFO order per group.
+This is important, as your queue performance may depend on being able to assign message groups properly.
+If you have 100 jobs in the queue, and they all belong to one message group, then only one queue worker will be able to process the jobs at a time.
+If, however, they can logically be split across 5 message groups, then you could have 5 queue workers processing the jobs from the queues (one per group).
+The FIFO ordering is per message group.

-By default, all queued jobs will be lumped into one group, as defined in the configuration file.
+Currently, by default, all queued jobs will be lumped into one group, as defined in the configuration file.
 In the configuration provided above, all queued jobs would be sent as part of the `default` group.
 The group can be changed per job using the `onMessageGroup()` method, which will be explained more below.

 The group id must not be empty, must not be more than 128 characters, and can contain alphanumeric characters and punctuation (``!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~``).

+In a future release, the message group will be able to be assigned to a function, like the deduplicator below.

 #### Deduplication